apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication-Triggers.md

 Also note that various CAS modules present and inject their own *internal triggers* into the CAS application runtime in order to translate protocol-specific authentication requests into multifactor authentication flows.

+<div class="alert alert-info"><strong>Service Requirement</strong><p>Most multifactor authentication triggers require that the original authentication request submitted to CAS contain a <code>service</code> parameter.
+Failure to do so will simply result in an initial successful authentication attempt where subsequent requests that carry the relevant parameter will elevate the authentication context and trigger multifactor later.
+If you need to test a particular trigger, remember to provide the <code>service</code> parameter appropriately to see the trigger in action.</p></div>

 ## Global

 MFA can be triggered for all applications and users regardless of individual settings.